rust-bakery/nom/doc/upgrading_to_nom_4.md

 These types allow you to correctly handle cases like text formats for which there might be a last empty line or not, as seen in [one of the examples](https://github.com/Geal/nom/blob/87d837006467aebcdb0c37621da874a56c8562b5/tests/multiline.rs).

+## Custom error types

+Custom error types caused a lot of type inference issues in previous nom versions.
+Now error types are automatically converted as needed.
+If you want to set up a custom error type, you now need to implement `std::convert::From<u32>` for this type.
 ## Producers and consumers

 Producers and consumers were removed in nom 4.
 That feature was too hard to integrate in code that